Surface options:

 Starting from a protein structure and the molecules to be docked, the structures are preprocessed and docked

 automatically.
-The docking site can be defined by a reference ligand or by pocket residues (either manual or
+The docking site can be defined by a reference ligand or by a pocket from the pockets tab (that has been either built by hand or

-predicted by DoGSiteScorer4).
-The molecules for docking can be uploaded without any preprocessing, i.e. neither
+predicted by DoGSiteScorer5).
+The molecules for docking can be uploaded without any preprocessing i.e., neither

 coordinates nor protonation states are required.